-At From Molly With Love, we are changing the relationship women – and those who identify as women – have with themselves.
+At From Molly With Love, we are changing the relationship women have with themselves.
 We do this by resisting the Beauty Industrial Complex, creating high-performing skincare products with 100% all-natural ingredients, and reframing how we think about self-care.

 These three affirmations drive the boat around here:

 - I want to care for my skin; I only get one shot at life in this body.

 - There’s no shame in my beauty game.

 This company began as a way to care for me after battling addiction and mental illness.
 I started adopting little rituals to heal myself – meditating in the morning, taking the time to savor my nightly skincare ritual, indulging in long and steamy showers, etc.

 When I priced and branded our products, I wanted them to be made with high-quality ingredients and look beautiful – but not be so expensive that they’re inaccessible.
 The word “everyday luxury” came to mind over and over again.

 Everyday luxury is what makes life a little more unique.
 It’s the candle you light at your desk at work.
 It’s a soak in the bathtub after a long day.
 It’s buying flowers for yourself just because you want to.
 It’s sleeping in a half hour on Saturday mornings.

 Even the smallest self-care practices can make a big difference in women’s lives.
 And in a way, a commitment to self-care is subversive.

 I want to care for my skin; I only get one shot at life in this body.